coastalgit/flight-plan/README.md

 7. 💾 Saves decision to `.flight-plan/config.json`

 Spec-Kit will automatically:
-- Check your current Flight Plan phase
+- Check your current Flight Plan phase (from `.flight-plan/current.md`)
-- Apply phase-appropriate standards
+- Apply phase-appropriate standards (from `.flight-plan/FLIGHT-PLAN-PHASES.md`)
-- Reference project-prd.md for constraints
+- Reference `docs/project-prd.md` for requirements and constraints
 - Use quality gates from your PRD
 - Always work with latest SpecKit practices